 All Utahns have a personal stake in improving our air quality.
 In fact, according to a Utah Foundation Survey, air quality is the #2 most important issue for voters in Utah, and the #1 most important issue for voters along Wasatch Front.

-To seize this opportunity, Salt Lake City Mayor Jackie Biskupski recently unveiled a market-based city ordinance to reduce energy waste and pollution from Salt Lake City’s large commercial buildings.
-The ordinance would eliminate 99 tons of NOx emissions per year and over 280,000 tons of CO2 emissions per year, while cutting energy costs by $27 million city-wide!
+Salt Lake City Mayor Jackie Biskupski has proposed a market-based city ordinance to reduce energy waste and pollution from Salt Lake City’s municipal and large private buildings.
+The would eliminate 99 tons of NOx emissions per year and over 280,000 tons of CO2 emissions per year, while cutting energy costs by $27 million city-wide!

 Market-Based Solutions: Benchmarking and Energy Tune Ups